ethereum/EIPs/EIPS/eip-testnet-draft.md

 #### ChainId

 ChainId is a variable because it needs to keep changing with each new genesis to avoid replay attack.
+The function for new ChainId value is a simple iteration (+1).
 The ChainId in `genesis 0` is hardcoded constant and network iterates it with new gensis.

 It shouldn't collide with any other existing EVM chain even after longer period of iterations.